ua-gist604b-spring-2022/syllabus/syllabus.md

 https://catalog.arizona.edu/policy/grades-and-grading-system#Withdrawal, respectively.

 ## Assignments
 Assignments are assigned and available through the class schedule: [schedule.md](schedule.md).
 Assignments are assigned daily and are due within one week of being assigned.
+Late work is not accepted.
+As this class is immersive into new technologies, grading emphasis is on completion first, and then on thoroughness and effort.
+Incomplete assignments are eligible to receive full credit when technological or other circumstances arise if the student has diligently worked through reasonable avenues.
+As this is a technology course, emphasis is on problem solving when things don't go according to plan.

 ## Class Project
 In addition to assignments, you are expected to complete a class project.
 Details for the class project are available on the schedule: [schedule.md](schedule.md)